 There isn’t much research that suggests complementary therapies can successfully treat RSI.
 Some people have found that acupuncture and yoga help.
 Furthermore, relaxation techniques might help you cope better with your condition.
 Some people also try alternative treatments like Alexander technique lessons.
 This aims to improve your posture.
 Do some research into any therapies you’re interested in.
 Discuss them with your doctor to make sure there’s no reason why you shouldn’t try it if you feel it’s right for you.

 There are a number of things that can increase your risk of developing RSI.
 These include:

-A wide variety of jobs may lead to RSI, such as data entry or typing, working on an assembly line or on a supermarket checkout.
-Therefore, it's important for you to take steps to prevent getting RSI.
+If your work involves one or more of the factors listed above you may want to consider taking steps to prevent getting RSI.
 Speak to your employer about this – see prevention of RSI for more information.

-Employers have a legal duty under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999 to prevent work-related RSI and ensure that anyone who already has the condition doesn't get any worse (see our FAQs for more information).
+Employers have a legal duty to prevent work-related RSI.
+This is under the Health and Safety at Work etc Act 1974 and the Management of Health and Safety at Work Regulations 1999.
+They should also ensure that anyone who already has the condition doesn't get any worse.
+See our FAQs for more information.

 Your work area should be suitable and comfortable for you.
 The risk of an accident or injury occurring should be reduced as much as possible.

 If you use a computer, ensure your work station is set up in the following way by making sure: